graphitemaster/breaking_the_physical_limits_of_fonts/README.md

 * There are other color spaces than RGB.
 JPEGs use [YUV](https://en.wikipedia.org/wiki/YUV) for instance.
 We're going to focus on RGB since it's what most people are familiar with.

 There's two ways to represent this in memory.
-You can store each plane seperately, or you can interleave the planes.
+You can store each plane separately, or you can interleave the planes.
 When the planes are interleaved, we use the term _channels_ instead.
 Interleaving is the most common method today.

 Imagine we had a 4x4 image, we could represent the three planes like this, where _R_ is red, _G_ is green and _B_ is blue, respectively.